aitgon/vtam/doc/content/developer_filter.rst

 filtered_dataframe_path.tsv
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The path of this file is defined in the Wopfile *Filter* rule here:
+The path of this file is defined in the Wopfile *FilterMinReplicateNumber* rule here:

 .. code-block:: bash